simoninireland/epydemic/doc/glossary.rst

       small interval.
 Continuous-time simulations can be made statistically exact and run faster for situations in which there are long periods where no events occur.

+   degree distribution
+      The way in which the numbers of neighbours each node has varies.
+The most basic measure of network topology.
+More precisely, the degree distribution is the probability :math:`p_k` that a node chosen at random from the network will have degree :math:`k`, for all values of :math:`k`.

    discrete time
       A simulation mode in which time progresses in single integer